Industrial Utility Efficiency

 CAGI MotorControlCenter

-Centrifugal air compressors commonly utilize one of three types of motor controllers, full voltage, reduced voltage and solid state.
+Centrifugal compressors commonly utilize one of three types of motor controllers, full voltage, reduced voltage and solid state.

 Full Voltage Starters: Also known as across the line, full voltage starters are the simplest and oldest method of motor starting.
-As the name implies, they require full line voltage using up to 6-8 times full load amps during start-up.
+As the name implies, they require full line voltage using up to 6-8 times full load amps during start up.
 Starting a motor with full voltage is similar to “dropping the clutch” in your automobile while revving the engine.
 Application considerations include mechanical stress on the motor and drive components as well as voltage dips.
-In some situations, starting with full voltage can result in voltage dips not only in the customer’s facility but also neighboring users.
+In some situations starting with full voltage can result in voltage dips not only in the customer’s facility but also neighboring users.
 Full voltage starting can be an economical solution if the system and components are properly designed to accommodate the resultant forces.

 Reduced Voltage Starters: The two most common types of reduced voltage starters are wye-delta and autotransformer.
-Despite the term "reduced voltage starter" the full line voltage is still being applied to the motor leads with reduced voltage occurring because of the electrical characteristic of the wye vs. delta relationship.
+Despite the term ‘reduced voltage starter’ the full line voltage is still being applied to the motor leads with reduced voltage occurring because of the electrical characteristic of the wye vs. delta relationship.
 Both of these electro-mechanical starters transfer a reduced amount of voltage initially and then step up to full voltage.
 Reduction of the starting voltage results in lower inrush amps and less stress on mechanical components.
 The star-delta starter requires a specifically designed motor.
 An autotransformer starter typically has three voltage settings – 50%, 65% or 80% of full voltage.

 Starters Graph

-In summary, there are many viable methods to start centrifugal air compressors.
-It is recommended to consult with the air compressor manufacturer, local utility company and electrical contractor before making any decisions.
+In summary, there are many viable methods to start centrifugal compressors.
+It is recommended to consult with the compressor manufacturer, local utility company and electrical contractor before making any decisions.
 Choosing the right starter will ensure equipment and electrical system reliability.

 • Atlas Copco Compressors